BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ### More chunking

-Now that the reference corpus is usable, we need to prepare the japanese source we actually want to translate.
+Now that the reference corpus is usable, we need to prepare the Japanese source we actually want to translate.

 Much like before, we want to chunk the text into segments of a given length, with a tradeoff.